osrf/ros2multirobotbook/src/simulation.md

 As an alternative, UIs may be developed to send out these requests.
 More information can be found in the [UI chapter](ui.md).
 The `rmf_demos` repository contains a `rmf_rviz_plugin` package which defines a custom panel that can be used to send the above commands from RViz.
 A snapshot of the same is seen below.

 ![Custom RMF panel in RViz](images/rmf_panel.png)

+## Conclusion

+This chapter covered the utilization of the `traffic_editor` tool to create annotated maps that allow the auto-generation of 3D worlds for simulations.
+It also covered the assets used within simulations and the corresponding plugins necessary for ROS 2 and RMF to interface with them.
+A working example of these components running together, in the form of the `rmf_demo_maps` package, was provided as a reference for how to actualize a custom system.
+The next chapter will introduces the basic concept behind RMF.